About DBSC

 • We conduct all advocacy and case planning with the fullest possible participation of the deafblind individual.

-Who does DBSC serve?
+Who Does DBSC Serve?

 DBSC offers services to residents of Washington State who are deafblind or have a condition that will result in deaf-blindness.

-Is there a cost?
+Is There a Cost?

 The DeafBlind Service Center (DBSC) is an Equal Opportunity Employer.
 DBSC does not discriminate on the basis of race, religion, color, sex, age, disability, or national origin.
 All employment is decided on the basis of qualifications, merit, and agency need.